mwarning/MeshNetSimulator/README.md

 Click the `step` button two times to let the nodes discover its neighbors with special broadcast packets.
 Now to click the `Deploy Packets` button once to place packets on the created routes.
 The number of (unicast) packets will be displayed on the node.
-Use the `step` button to let the nodes propagate through the network in a random fashion until the destionation is reached.
+Use the `step` button to let the nodes propagate through the network in a random fashion until the destination is reached.

 ### Evaluate (optional)